fbpx

 4. State Street

-Many tourists enjoy strolling along State Street to take in all the lovely period architecture and visit the charming shops and restaurants.
-Even if you’re window-shopping, you’re sure to get wonderful photos of Old Town Skagway on State and Broadway.
+Many tourists enjoy strolling along State Street to enjoy the lovely period architecture and visit the charming shops and restaurants.
+Even if you’re window-shopping, you will surely get beautiful photos of the Old Town Skagway on State and Broadway.

 5. Gold Rush Cemetery